There was even a famous song, which declared that learning to love yourself is the greatest love of all.

 Placing Bogus Limits on God (Who is Limitless) Leads to Really Bad Things

-This is the basis for declaring a son of God who is also divine, and then using this imagery as a medium for prayer.
+This human-imposed "limit" on God's abilities forms the basis for declaring a son of God who is also divine, and then using that "son of God" imagery as a medium for prayer.

 (In contrast, very early avodah zarah derived from the idea that people should praise the King’s servants—i.e., the planetary bodies—which led to actually worshiping them.)